 St. Francis joined the WVSSAC in 1978.
 The Trojans, led by Coach Dave Smith, won the WV Class A State Championship in 1980.
 Dorothy Simons, the only girls’ coach the school ever had, won three consecutive WV Class A Championships from 1987 to 1989.

 The first football team was organized and coached by Jack Simons in 1934.
-Simons, a four-year started at WVU from 1920-1923, quickly found success.
+Simons, a four-year starter at WVU from 1920-1923, quickly found success.
 After a 5-3-2 first season, the St. Francis boys went 9-0 in 1935.
 Outscoring opponents 230-14, the St. Francis Saints (as they were then called) claimed victories over Wheeling Central and Pittsburgh Central Catholic.
 Coach Simons and his players duplicated the feat in 1938 with another 9-0 season.
 Catholic schools from Altoona, Cumberland, Johnstown, Steubenville, and Youngstown all fell victim to St. Francis.

 On November 1, 1954, the Most Reverend John J. Swint, Archbishop of Wheeling, dedicated a new school located in Evansdale.
 Serving grades 9 through 12, it housed St. Francis High School until its closure in 1990.
 The largest graduating class was in 1975 with 69 students.